port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/packages/swagger.md

 import SwaggerWebhookConfig from './resources/swagger/\_example_swagger_webhook_config.mdx'

 # Swagger
-In this example you are going to create a swaggerPath` blueprint that ingests all API paths in your `swagger.json` file using Port's GitHub file ingesting feature.
+The following example shows you how to create a `swaggerPath` blueprint that ingests all API paths in your `swagger.json` file using Port's GitHub file ingesting feature.

 To ingest the packages to Port, the GitHub integration is used.